isc-projects/stork/CONTRIBUTING.md

 OK, so you have written a patch?
 Great!
 Before you submit it, make sure that your code compiles.
 This may seem obvious, but there's more to it.
 You have surely checked that it compiles on your system, but Stork is portable software.
-Besides different Linux flavors, it is compiled on FreeBSD.
-Will your code compile and work there?
+It is compiled on several operating systems besides popular Linux flavors (see [Compatible Systems](https://stork.readthedocs.io/en/latest/install.html#compatible-systems)).
+Will your code compile and work on them?
 What about endianness?
 It is likely that you used a regular x86 architecture machine to write your patch, but the software is expected to run on many other architectures.

 Does your patch conform to the
 [Stork coding guidelines](https://gitlab.isc.org/isc-projects/stork/wikis/processes/coding-guidelines)?